-Do you feel like you are always scrambling to make repayments at the last minute because you have forgotten which debt is due when?
+Have you bitten off more than you can chew in terms of debt and are now faced with thousands of dollars in debt that you have no idea how you will pay off?
+Or are you always scrambling to make repayments at the last minute because you have forgotten which debt is due when?

-Then debt consolidation might be for you In this article, we will share with you everything you need to know about consolidating your debts into your home loan.
-Let’s dive in.
+Then, you may want to consider debt consolidation.
+In this article, we will share with you everything you need to know about consolidating your debts into your home loan with the help of a mortgage broker in Brisbane.
+We will walk you through all the exact steps involved with consolidating debt in your home loan.

-You should consider consolidating your debts if you find it difficult to track what repayments are due and when.
-If you are also struggling to keep your debts under control or are falling behind in payments, then consolidating your debts into one can help you regain control of your finances by making it easier to control your borrowing habits.
+In the cases above, consolidating your debts into one can help you regain control of your finances by making it easier to control your spending and borrowing habits.

-Read more here: How to pay off your home loan faster
+Read more: How to pay off your home loan faster.

 You can consolidate the following debts into your home loan: